 Ready to HIIT it with our Couple’s Workout Routine?

-8. Mastermind Your Running Playlist
+8. Update Your Running Playlist to 180 BPM

 Did you know that elite marathon runners are prohibited from listening to music because music has been shown to boost performance by 15%?
 A Brunel University study showed that listening to music can also make the run seem easier and keep you ‘in the zone’ longer.

 Changing up your playlist to include plenty of songs at 180 BPM (beats per minute) is one of seven ways we share on how to level up your running game.